sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 that any pair of two equations of a larger system can be processed in parallel.
 In the talk we will present the algorithm, show examples supporting the above statements and give a short demo.

-== Zafiris -- Geometric Characteristics of Trivariate Maps ==
-[ZafirisV@uhd.edu Vasilis Zafiris]

-Volume grid cells are usually constructed using a trivariate polynomial map defined on a reference domain.
-The simplest and most popular trivariate is the trilinear.
-The map and its Jacobian are represented in Bezier form and a pyramid algorithm is utilized to simultaneously compute points and geometric characteristics associated with the map.
-In addition, sufficient conditions are given for the positivity of the Jacobian determinant and an iterative algorithm for solving the inversion problem is derived.
-The convergence and the accuracy of numerical solutions to partial differential equations strongly depend on the geometric characteristics of the grids on which these solutions are computed.
-First and second order geometric characteristics for hexahedral volume grids cells are formulated and applied to evaluate the quality of three-dimensional grid structures.
-Examples measuring the Jacobian and the orthogonality of geologic grids are given.

 == Yelick -- <TITLE> ==
 [http://www.cs.berkeley.edu/~yelick/ Kathy Yelick (UC Berkeley)]